Charles Gordon-Lennox, 5th Duke of Richmond: Political career

 Richmond sat as a Member of Parliament for Chichester between 1812 and 1819.
 The latter year he succeeded his father in the dukedom and entered the House of Lords where he was a vehement opponent of Roman Catholic emancipation, and later was a leader of the opposition to Peel's free trade policy, as he was the president of the Central Agricultural Protection Society, which campaigned for the preservation of the Corn Laws.
 Although a vigorous Conservative and Ultra-Tory for most of his career, Richmond's anger with Wellington over Catholic Emancipation prompted him to lead the Ultras into joining Earl Grey's reforming Whig government in 1830 (Lang, 1999).

 He served under Grey as Postmaster General between 1830 and 1834.
 He was sworn of the Privy Council in 1830, and in 1831 was appointed to serve on the Government Commission upon Emigration, which was wound up in 1832.

 Richmond was Lord Lieutenant of Sussex between 1835 and 1860 and was appointed a Knight of the Garter in 1829.

-In 1836, on inheriting the estates of his childless maternal uncle George Gordon, 5th Duke of Gordon, he was required by the terms of the bequest to assume the surname of Gordon before that of Lennox.

-Marriage and children
+Personal life

-On 10 April 1817 he married Lady Caroline Paget (1797 – March 1874), a daughter of Henry Paget, 1st Marquess of Anglesey by his wife Lady Caroline Villiers, by whom he had five sons and five daughters:
+On 10 April 1817 he married Lady Caroline Paget (1797–1874), a daughter of Henry Paget, 1st Marquess of Anglesey by his wife Lady Caroline Villiers.
+Together, they were the parents of five sons and five daughters, including: